LibraryCarpentry/lc-git/episodes/02-getting-started.md

 questions:
 - "what do `add` and `commit` mean?"
 objectives:
+- "initiate a git repository on the command line"
+- "configure git locally"
-- "to understand how to initiate a repository and track files"
+- "track and commit files to a git repository"
 keypoints:
 - "start with `git init` and go from there!"
 ---